josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 Use the `NgModel` directive to display a data property and update that property when the user makes changes.

-1. Import `FormsModule`  and add it to the NgModule's `imports` list.
+1. Import `FormsModule`  and add it to the `imports` list of the NgModule.

     <code-example header="src/app/app.module.ts (FormsModule import)" path="built-in-directives/src/app/app.module.ts" region="import-forms-module"></code-example>